syncfusion-content/windowsforms-docs/WindowsForms/checkboxadv/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion CheckBoxAdv for Windows forms
-description: overview
+description:  A quick introduction of advanced CheckBox control that supports themes, gradient colors,shadow text with alignment options for text and checkbox
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug